stanfordpython/python-labs/lab3-functions.md

 # {'b': <class 'str'>, 'a': <class 'int'>, 'return': <class 'list'>}
 ```

-This information can be used to build some really neat offline type-checkers for Python!
+This information can be used to build some really neat dynamic type-checkers for Python!

 For more info, check out [PEP 3107](https://www.python.org/dev/peps/pep-3107/) on function annotations or [Pep 484](https://www.python.org/dev/peps/pep-0484/) on type hinting (which was introduced in Python 3.5)